sumitsthakur/corejavacodingpractice/src/main/resources/excpetion_interview_questions.md

 complier is not sure which excpetion is going to be catched.

 **Q.  Can You Throw Any Exception Inside a Lambda Expression's Body?**
-When using a standard functional interface already provided by Java, you can only throw unchecked exceptions because standard functional interfaces do not have a ìthrowsî clause in method signatures:
+When using a standard functional interface already provided by Java, you can only throw unchecked exceptions because standard functional interfaces do not have a ‚Äúthrows‚Äù clause in method signatures:

 However, if you are using a custom functional interface, throwing checked exceptions is possible:
 ```java